exercism/python/concepts/fractions/about.md

 True
 ```

-The fractions constructor can also parse a string representation:
+The fraction constructor can also parse a string representation:

 ```python